-The floating barriers are regarded as one of the most critical elements of the concept, since they are responsible for capturing and concentrating the plastic debris.
-Due to their size and the extreme oceanic conditions, the barriers have always been top focus of the engineering team.
-After extensive computer modelling and scale model testing in controlled environments at the Deltares and MARIN basins, our engineers believe it is time to move the barrier to the next stage of development.
+The floating barriers are regarded as one of the most critical elements of the concept since they are responsible for capturing and concentrating the plastic debris.
+Due to their size and the extreme oceanic conditions, the barriers have always been the top focus for the engineering team.
+After extensive computer modeling and scale model testing in controlled environments at the Deltares and MARIN basins, our engineers believe it is time to move the barrier to the next stage of development.

 The North Sea test will help our engineers to de-risk the Coastal Pilot, our first operational cleanup system planned to be deployed off the coast of Tsushima Island, Japan.
 In order to be able to make full use of the North Sea test results, the go-ahead for the Coastal Pilot will be pushed back to the second half of 2016.